 Whenever you publish an article online, make sure you are doing your best to tweet, like, or comment on everyone’s update who share it on social media.

-This is what Viral Content Buzz “Interactions” option is based on.
+This is what Viral Content Bee “Interactions” option is based on.
 You are encouraged to build stronger off-site connections with the users who share your content on social media.

 One of the most promoted VCB features is the “Interactions” option inviting users to interact (like, re-share, comment, etc) with social media updates that include their link.
 VCB has been my major source of Pinterest interactions and connections, for example.
 Thanks to Facebook page support, VCB also helps me maintain my business pages active and get some free visibility.